bactensor/sink/README.md

    - Export `PRIVATE_KEY` for tx signing.
 2) **Register SuperBurn as a miner (per subnet)**
    - Contract addresses: H160 `0x...`, SS58 `5...` (populate once published).
-   - Generate a loose coldkey (will serve as the contract's hotkey): `btcli wallet new-coldkey` and capture its public key (this is what we need).
+   - Generate a loose coldkey (will serve as the contract's hotkey): `btcli wallet new-coldkey` and capture its public key (e.g., from `~/.bittensor/wallets/<name>/coldkeypub.txt`).
 This coldkey becomes the registered hotkey tied to the SuperBurn coldkey, so incentives flow to the contract balance.
    - Check the registration fee: `btcli subnet show --netuid <subnet_id>`.
    - Ensure your caller EVM wallet has enough TAO: the register tool transfers TAO to the contract, pays the registration fee and gas, then sends back any leftover TAO.
    - Use the registration helper (instructions to follow with the target subnet details).